 Reasons for the move

-A single professional making the move, with a desire to live within a close cultural community would more likely consider dense inner-city residences and share accommodations within Camperdown, Ultimo, Newton or Glebe amongst other inner-city suburbs.
+A single professional moving to Sydney, with a desire to live within a close cultural community would more likely consider dense inner-city residences and share accommodations within Camperdown, Ultimo, Newton or Glebe amongst other inner-city suburbs.
 Whilst accommodation is likely to be both more expensive and much less spacious than other areas of Sydney, it is more likely to be in closer proximity to the CBD, trendy nightlife establishments, and a diverse choice of social and cultural venues.

 Unfortunately, here comes the bad news.
-If a cheaper cost of living is a factor for the move, Sydney is not the best choice of destination.
+If you’re looking for a city with a cheaper cost of living, Sydney is not the best choice of destination.
 Sydney consistently ranks within the top 10 of the most expensive global cities and is the most expensive reported Australian city in terms of cost of living.
 The slightly more positive news is that outside renting property – the cost of groceries, utilities and recreation are comparable to, or often less expensive than other Australian capitals.

-Below are average costs you can expect to encounter within Sydney for rent, transportation, recreation and hospitality.
+Below are average costs you can expect to encounter when moving to Sydney for rent, transportation, recreation and hospitality.